In Southern Alberta, we are blessed by being a few hour’s drive from 7 national parks and over 20 provincial parks.

 You can educate yourself online by joining Facebook groups, watching YouTube videos and getting a field guide to Alberta’s Native Plants And Mushrooms.
 There are so many excellent resources available on the Internet but nothing beats community and learning from experienced local foragers.

-If you want to learn through an experiential learning adventure then join me on one of my Eco-Mindfulness Workshops.
+If you want to learn through an experiential learning adventure then join me on one of my Eco-Mindfulness Workshops or get my digital field guides to Rocky Mountain flora, fauna and fungi.

 I hope you enjoyed these 3 tips for foraging wild plants and mushrooms in Alberta.
 If you ever have any questions feel free to reach out through email.